PandaVerse09/uppcl-consolidated-bill-reporting-system/README.md

 ## Infrastructure & Production Deployment Guide

-The CBS application architecture is designed for modern orchestration in environments like Kubernetes, Docker, or serverless containers.
+The DRMP application architecture is designed for modern orchestration in environments like Kubernetes, Docker, or serverless containers.

 ### Kubernetes Health Checks (Probes)